Friend or Foe? (game show): Endgame

 In the "Right or Wrong?" bonus round, the team has 60 seconds to answer a maximum of 10 questions, each of which has two answer choices.
 Each correct answer adds $500 to the trust fund, while each miss penalizes the team with a strike.
 The round ends immediately if the team earns three strikes.
 Answering all 10 questions correctly doubles the entire trust fund, for a potential maximum of $22,400.
 The team then advances to the Trust Box in the manner described above.

 Season two changes

-In season two, contestants were randomly assigned to teams instead of secretly selecting partners, and the teams were not spotted any money at the beginning of the game.
+In season two, the contestant pairing process was not shown on air, and the teams were not given an initial stake at the beginning of the game.
 As a result, the potential prize decreased to $22,000.
 If a team was eliminated without earning any money, they were given $200 to risk at the Trust Box.